-- Homeowners with poor credit pay an average of 155% more for home insurance than homeowners with excellent credit.
+- Homeowners with poor credit pay an average of 170 percent more for home insurance than homeowners with excellent credit.

-How does credit score affect your home insurance?
+Does my credit score affect my home insurance?

-Policyholders with higher insurance scores might be more likely to pay on time and avoid lapses in coverage.
+Policyholders with higher credit-based insurance scores might be more likely to pay on time and avoid lapses in coverage.
 They might also have the resources available to maintain their homes, which could lessen the likelihood of needing to file a claim.
-The reverse is also true.
-To compensate for the higher risk of claims and lapses, insurance companies tend to charge higher premiums for lower credit-based insurance scores.
+To compensate for the higher risk of claims and lapses, insurance companies tend to charge higher premiums for policyholders with lower credit-based insurance scores.

 As of 2023, only a few states have banned the use of credit as a rating factor for home insurance.
-If you live in California, Maryland, Massachusetts or Washington, your insurance company cannot use your credit to rate your policy.
+If you live in California, Maryland or Massachusetts, your insurance company is restricted from using your credit history to rate your policy.

-Credit-based insurance scores differ from the everyday FICO score (named after its creator, the Fair Isaac Corporation) used for loans and credit card approvals.
+Credit-based insurance scores differ from the everyday FICO score used for loans and credit card approvals.
 Essentially, credit scores are used to determine how much money you make and how able you would be to pay back a loan amount.
 Credit-based insurance scores are used to determine how well you handle your money.
-This can help insurers know how likely you are to pay your bills on time or file a claim.
+This may help insurers know how likely you are to pay your bills on time or file a claim.
 Your income level does not factor into a credit-based insurance score.

 Can I get homeowners insurance with bad credit?

-If your credit is so poor that you have been denied coverage by standard insurers, you may need to seek insurance through your state’s FAIR plan.
-Short for Fair Access to Insurance Requirements, these plans are designed to insure high-risk individuals who can’t find coverage within the standard insurance market.
-While FAIR plans are great to have as a last resort, coverage is often limited and relatively expensive.
+If your credit is so poor that you have been denied coverage by standard insurers, you may need to seek insurance through your state’s Fair Access to Insurance Requirements (FAIR) plan.
+These plans are designed to insure high-risk individuals who can’t find coverage within the standard insurance market.
+While FAIR plans may be great to have as a last resort, coverage is often limited and relatively expensive.

-How can you boost your credit score to lower your home insurance rates?
+Can you boost your credit to lower your home insurance rates?

-Your credit score can be an important factor when searching for affordable home insurance.
-A sustained but consistent effort can improve your credit over time and positively impact your homeowners insurance rates.
-Some ways that should improve your credit-based insurance score include:
+In states where credit is allowed as a rating factor, a consistent effort to improve your credit over time may positively impact your homeowners insurance rates.
+Some strategies to potentially improve your credit-based insurance score include:

-Your premiums likely won’t reduce themselves overnight, but if you are able to improve and maintain a higher credit rating, your credit-based insurance score might also improve, which could lower your rates.
+Your premiums likely won’t drop overnight, but if you are able to improve and maintain a higher credit rating, your credit-based insurance score might also improve, which might lower your rates.
 If you have recently improved your credit, it may benefit you to get a few insurance quotes to see if you can find a lower rate.

 Frequently asked questions